javajosh/pim/pim.server.node/readme.md

 We want to bake the program into the image for production deployment.
 But this is, in general, too slow for a BTD loop.
 The difference is, in general, one line of Dockerfile.

-A developer will want to install `nodejs` directly and replace the `docker` lines with:
+A developer will want to install `nodejs` directly and replace the `docker` lines with something like:

 ```shell
 $ apt install nodejs